lemonvde/pipott_site/content/TTRPGs/PF2e/Otari/places/Locations.md

 **[[Crook's Nook]]**
 - A sailors' tavern built as a bridge across the [[Osprey River]].
-- Owned by [[Yinyasmera]], the head of the [[Osprey Club]], Otari's thieves' guild.
+- Owned by [[Yinyasmera]], the head of the [[Osprey Club]], [[Otari|Otari's]] thieves' guild.
 - Crook’s Nook serves several purposes in town—the large wooden structure functions as a bridge over the [[Osprey River]], as a cheap place to get a room for the night, and as a tavern well known for serving the best seafood in town.,
-- Trapdoors in the tavern’s floor allow direct access to the river below for fishing, but foolhardy (or inebriated) patrons sometimes wrestle over these openings to determine who’s stronger and who’s getting wet.
+- Trapdoors in the tavern’s floor allow direct access to the [[Osprey River|river]] below for fishing, but foolhardy (or inebriated) patrons sometimes wrestle over these openings to determine who’s stronger and who’s getting wet.
-- The building’s attic serves as the guildhall for Otari’s thieves’ guild, the [[Osprey Club]]—a function that’s perhaps the town’s worst-kept secret, as evidenced by the building’s very name.
+- The building’s attic serves as the guildhall for [[Otari|Otari’s]] thieves’ guild, the [[Osprey Club]]—a function that’s perhaps the town’s worst-kept secret, as evidenced by the building’s very name.

 **[[Crows's Casks]]**
 - A brewery and tavern popular among local farmers and merchants.
 - Also a shrine to [[Cayden Cailean]], the god of heroes, bravery, and ale.
-- Its proprietor, [[Magiloy]], is a retired pirate who enjoys experimenting with new drinks.
+- Its proprietor, [[Magiloy]], is a retired pirate who enjoys experimenting with [[Magiloy's Homemade Brews|new drinks]].

 **[[Dawnflower Library]]**
 - A large library and temple to [[Sarenrae]], with shrines to many other deities, welcoming all non-evil faiths.